 A great strategic plan always includes a phenomenal plan assessment.

-Your Marketing Mama,
+Your Marketing Momma,

 Cheryl McCants – President & CEO, Impact Consulting Enterprises